 Teachers at Beechen Cliff enjoy our boys’ irreverent humour and draw energy from their natural exuberance.
 Our passion to teach boys requires a commitment to build relationships, craft a curriculum, and lead a classroom that engages each boy in the way he learns best.

-Our library is crammed with fiction that is specifically targeted at boys reading interests and abilities to develop their engagement with the written word and a love of reading.
+Our library is crammed with fiction to cater for boys of all reading interests and abilities to develop their engagement with the written word and a love of reading.

 From boy to young man

 A zest for knowledge and an enquiring mind are important and we expect all boys to achieve high academic standards, but our view of education is embedded in celebrating all aspects of success – the creative and the physical as much as the intellectual.
 We support each boy in developing balance within his life, giving access to such a significant range of opportunities that all can find activities which will develop these attributes.
 Our boys pride themselves on their participation and achievements.
 Beechen Cliff boys understand the importance of resilience – one who is confident, optimistic and happy.